gema-arta/heiwa/docs/poc/1-Preparation.md

 > **Announcement**
 > 1. Currently only focus on **x86_64** architecture, build with native CPU optimization.
 > 2. Use standard and the most stable **ext4** partition type.
-> 3. Use pure Clang/LLVM toolchain.
+> 3. Use pure Clang/LLVM toolchains.

 > **Additional Instruction**
 > * Copy [`syscore/*`](./../../syscore/) to `${HEIWA}/sources/extra/.` at the end of this stage.